 Projects shall demonstrate whether or not an Environmental Statement/EIA Report is required under the Environmental Impact Assessment Forestry Regulations.
-They shall:
+They shall provide:

-- provide the Environmental Statement/EIA Report if one was required; or - other evidence that environmental impacts of the project are likely to be positive where not required.
+- the Environmental Statement/EIA Report if one was required; or - other evidence that environmental impacts of the project are likely to be positive if no EIA is required.